kampus-merdeka-standardization/boilerplate-java/README.md

 - **Logging**: Configures and demonstrates logging using Logback.
 - **Monitoring**: Provides examples of setting and interacting with OpenTelemetry then export the data to desired traces, logs, and metrics tools.
 - **Reactive RESTful Services**: Sets up and provides examples of RESTful web services using Spring Web Flux.
+- **Unit Test**: Shows how to make unit tests on Spring Application.